 It is never easy to step out of one’s comfort zone to start afresh.
 She may have to endure the stress of one’s income ‘reducing’ in the household, especially if the business fails, it can often take the family’s financials down with it.

-Here are some of the things that my hubby do to help me to grow:
+Here are some of the things that my hubby does to help me to grow

-Not only did he gave me encouraging words, he also took supportive action.
+Not only did he give me encouraging words, but he also took supportive action.
 If I’m rushing for a deadline, he helps me to manage the kids.
-Making them to bed, carry them when they are cranky.
+Making them to bed, carrying them when they are cranky.
 He helps me and teaches me to manage buyers when I’m not confident.
 We research and discuss together, making sure that I’m on the right track.

-Hubby should support you in making your dream come true, and not rubbing in to their face on how much they have helped or even worst, they give up in helping their wives.
+Hubby should support you in making your dream come true, and not rub into your face how much they have helped or even worst, they give up on helping their wives.
 If all fails, at least you know you’ve both tried and there are no regrets.
 And what’s next for the Mumpreneur?
 Start another venture of course

-Like I mentioned previously, entrepreneurship is not an easy journey.
-In the initial stage of my business, I spent a lot of time building it, by spending a lot of time building it, means the time spent with my kids will be lesser.
-Often, I said to myself, I started the business in order to spend time with my kids, but ended up I have to sacrifice some of their time to rush out my deadline, or attend consumer fairs which are over the weekend.
-Hubby reassured that everything is well taken care of by making sure he is able to fetch them, asking help from my parents.
+As I mentioned previously, entrepreneurship is not an easy journey.
+In the initial stage of my business, I spent a lot of time building it, spending a lot of time building it, means the time spent with my kids will be lesser.
+Often, I said to myself, I started the business in order to spend time with my kids, but ended up having to sacrifice some of their time to rush out my deadline or attend consumer fairs which are over the weekend.
+Hubby reassured me that everything is well taken care of by making sure he is able to fetch them and asking for help from my parents.
 Taking photos of their moments to me, so that I know they are happy and in good hands.

-I grow up watching my dad doing housework when he’s free.
-So to me running a house is not a one man job, it doesn’t mean it is a wife duty only.
-The house belongs to the whole family, a family which is united by 2 person.
-I’m glad that my hubby, not only took up the role of a responsible father to our daughter, he also take up a role to be a helpful husband, ensuring that the housework is well taken care of, while I work through my way of entrepreneurship.
+I grew up watching my dad doing housework when he was free.
+So to me running a house is not a one-man job, it doesn’t mean it is a wife’s duty only.
+The house belongs to the whole family, a family which is united by 2 people.
+I’m glad that my hubby, not only took up the role of a responsible father to our daughter, but he also take up the role to be a helpful husband, ensuring that the housework is well taken care of, while I work through my way of entrepreneurship.

-Entrepreneurship is not possible without the support of the loved ones.
+Entrepreneurship is not possible without the support of loved ones.
 Their dreams are made possible because of you.
-Or, your dreams are made possible because of them It works both ways.
+Or, your dreams are made possible because of them.
+It works both ways.